hydrofluorich/TwinPrimes/README.md

 # TwinPrimes
-List of twin prime pairs using deterministic Miller–Rabin test
+List of twin prime pairs using deterministic Miller–Rabin test and a difference array